confluentinc/cp-all-in-one/README.md

 Use `cp-all-in-one` to run the Confluent Platform stack on-premesis.
 This Docker Compose file launches all services in Confluent Platform, and runs them in containers in your local host.

-#.
-Clone the `confluentinc/cp-all-in-one` GitHub repository.
+1. Clone the `confluentinc/cp-all-in-one` GitHub repository.

        git clone https://github.com/confluentinc/cp-all-in-one.git

-#.
-Navigate to the `cp-all-in-one` directory.
+1. Navigate to the `cp-all-in-one` directory.

-   .. codewithvars:: bash

        cd cp-all-in-one

-#.
-Checkout the `<github-branch>` branch.
+1. Checkout the `<github-branch>` branch.

-   .. codewithvars:: bash

        git checkout <github-branch>

-#.
-To bring up all services:
+1. To bring up all services:

       docker-compose up -d